 What these data do not tell us:

-- Because these data are based on values taken from fixed points, typically single family residences, they can only reflect radon levels at those specific locations, not the actual radon levels across the entire county.
+These data are based on values taken from fixed points, typically single family residences.
+These data can only reflect radon levels at those specific locations, not the actual radon levels across the entire county.
 Radon levels can vary widely, even between homes, or other structures, that are next door to each other.

 Limitation of the data

-- These data do not give us any information about radon levels in residences or other structures where there are no test results.
+These data do not give us any information about radon levels in areas where there are no test results.

-- Some areas have very small numbers of test results available so the summary data available may be less representative of the area.
+Some areas have very small numbers of test results available.
+The summary data for these areas may be less representative of the area.

 About these measurements

-This indicator is comprised of two measures: the average indoor radon value for a county and the percent of radon test measurements over the EPA action limit, 4 pCi/L.
+This indicator is comprised of two measures.
+The first measure is the average indoor radon value for a county.
+The second measure is the percent of radon test measurements over the EPA action limit, 4 pCi/L.

 These measures are provided only for counties where indoor radon measurements are taken.
 Not all counties have appropriate numbers of pre-mitigation measurements taken.
 Data is available for the years 2005 – 2017.
-Data may not be available for each area for each year so the data is evaluated across all years available, rather than on an annual basis.
+Data may not be available for each area for each year so the data is evaluated across all years available.

 Radon levels remain fairly constant across time, although they may fluctuate seasonally.
 This also contributes to the way the radon measures are calculated across all available years, rather than annually.

 The data are obtained primarily from short-term household tests taken by the homeowner.
-Most tests are based on a charcoal canister test, but other short-term household test methods are used depending on the source of the test kit.
+Most tests are based on a charcoal canister test, but other short-term household test methods are used.

-The test results received from radon testing labs include a variety of data elements, including flags that identify if the test was conducted before or after a radon mitigation system is installed.
+The test results received from radon testing labs include a variety of data elements.
+This include flags that identify if the test was conducted before or after a radon mitigation system is installed.
 When possible only tests conducted prior to radon mitigation system installation are used.